jasonbaciulis/javascript-understanding-the-weird-parts/README.md

 ## 52 - Reflection and Extend
 **Reflection** - an object can look at itself, listing and changing its properties and methods.

-`extend(obj, obj2, obj3)` takes all properties and methods of given objects and shares them between those objects.
+`extend(obj, obj2, obj3)` takes all properties and methods of given objects and passes them to the first object.

 It is not a built in feature but many libraries have it and ES6 have `extends`.